neenogreen/ransomwatch/README.md

   * Slack: Follow [these](https://api.slack.com/messaging/webhooks) instructions to add a new app to your Slack workspace and add the webhook URL to the config.
   * Discord: Follow [these](https://support.discord.com/hc/en-us/articles/228383668-Intro-to-Webhooks) instructions to add a new app to your Discord server and add the webhook URL to the config.
   * Teams: Follow [these](https://docs.microsoft.com/en-us/microsoftteams/platform/webhooks-and-connectors/how-to/add-incoming-webhook) instructions to add a new app to your Teams channel and add the webhook URL to the config.
+  * Telegram: simply create a new bot with BotFather, add it to the group in which you want to receive notifications and compile the config file

 Additionally, there are a few environment variables you may need to set: